Authored by the expert who managed and guided the team behind the Nicaragua Property Pack

 What property types can I afford for $100k in Nicaragua (studio, land, old house)?

-At around $100,000 in Nicaragua, you can typically find small houses with 2 to 3 bedrooms in value corridors around Managua, older city homes in Leon or Granada that may need light renovation, or entry-level houses near San Juan del Sur that are not in prime locations.
+For around $100,000 (C$3,660,000) in Nicaragua in 2026, you can realistically find a small 2 to 3-bedroom house in Managua's value corridors, an older colonial-style house in Leon or Granada that may need light renovation, or an entry-level home in the outskirts of San Juan del Sur.

 What's a realistic budget to get a comfortable property in Nicaragua as of 2026?